MartinBruun/P6/washee_app/README.md

 In case of failures, a specific Failure exception will be thrown, which the next coming layer is expected to catch.
 A provider being updated through a UseCase should always at the bare minimum catch "all exceptions" in case of anything unforseen.

-The `core/` folder consists of these components that are shared between the features.
+The `core/` folder consists of components that are shared between the features.
 It is important that any extension to the core folder does not have anything to do with the domain.
-- `apis/` handles standardisation with how external API's are accessed.
+- `externalities/` handles standardisation with how external storages, such as API's, are accessed.
 Is called by a features datasource layer.
 - `standards/` handles general purpose standardisation functionality, such as time management, logging, environment setup, types of failures, etc.
 - `ui/` handles non-domain specific ui to create a more cohesive app feel, including reusable widgets, navigation, theming, etc.